Marjorie Hicks: Let’s Cut to the Chase

 Also, 1 of each size 2,4,6,8 synthetic long flats

-No smelly turp please.
-I use Gamsol.
+GAMSOL ONLY.
 Viva paper towels, (or a rag if you prefer) an easel you are comfortable with, and a trash bag.

 Finally, please arrive with a spirit of trying something new!
 We all tend to cling tightly to what has brought us success in the past.
 (Not a bad thing!)
 But, I’m grateful to my teachers that forced my hand at REALLY letting go, to try out a new concept.
 Fly fearlessly without a net, I’LL CATCH YOU!
 Looking forward to painting with you ️